 God remained faithful to Judah, in spite of their disobedience.
 He remembered His promise to restore His blessing.
 And because of His everlasting love, God showed His mercy on a faithless people and gave them a new covenant.

 This story from Jeremiah isn’t just a piece of history from long ago.
 It is meant for us right here, right now!
 Just like Judah, sometimes we find ourselves facing tough times.
 And just like Jeremiah, we might be in a pickle.

 When tragedy strikes us close to home, it can be hard to see the light at the end of the tunnel.
 The pain is too close and the struggle is too difficult.
 It’s almost impossible to see how anything in our lives can ever be right again.
 We’re at the crossroads and we have a choice to make.
 We can decide to turn our backs on God like the people of Judah.
 Or we can turn to God for help and rely on His promises during the tough times to come.

-Whatever hardship we have endured, whatever sin we have committed, God has promised to rebuild our relationship with Him.
+Whatever hardship we’ve endured or tough times we’ve faced, whatever sin we have committed in the past, God has promised to rebuild our relationship with Him.

 You also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices, acceptable to God through Christ Jesus.
 Therefore it is also contained in the Scripture,

 As Christians, we are the building project of God.

 He is the contractor, building a spiritual house for us to dwell in.
 Jesus is the chief cornerstone of the building, keeping our spiritual house from crumbling and falling to pieces.